edge-trial/Support/ReadMe_v1.md

-## 6. Useful Links
+## 6. Further Reading

-A collection of links to information that will help you find what you are looking for:
+> A collection of links to information that will help you find what you are looking for.

+For more information, you can take a moment and read the following documentation.

 - [About Python](https://docs.python.org/)
 - [Python Standard Libraries](https://docs.python.org/3/library/)